Reomar/react-would-you-rather/README.md

   ## Get Stated

  1. run `yarn` or  `npm i` to install needed dependencies
- 2. run `yarn start` to open project in development mode
+ 2. run `yarn start` to open the project in development mode

 ## Available Scripts